Brownie Baked Alaska

 - Gradually add sugar, beating until whites just hold stiff peaks.

-- Remove ice-cream base from freezer and mound meringue over it, spreading to edge of plate to cover ice cream completely.
+- Remove the ice cream base from the freezer and mound the meringue over it, spreading it to edge of the plate to cover the ice cream completely.

 - Bake until golden brown, about 10 minutes.
 Serve immediately.

-- Alternatively, you can make up to the meringue topping, cover and freeze for up to 2 days.
-You may need to bake a few extra minutes.
+- Alternatively, you can make up to the meringue topping, cover, and freeze it for up to 2 days.
+Then top with the meringue and bake as directed.
+You may need to bake for a few extra minutes.

 Notes